-A decoy military commander battles his way through personal, political as well as extremely physical power games in Shadow (Ying), with which the gifted Chinese director Zhang Yimou bounces back after his epic letdown The Great Wall (aka Matt Damon’s Ponytail: The Movie).
+A decoy military commander battles his way through personal, political as well as extremely physical power games in Shadow (Ying), a glorious comeback for the gifted Chinese director Zhang Yimou after his epic letdown The Great Wall (aka Matt Damon’s Ponytail: The Movie).
 This is, for the most part, a more intimate historical picture that combines palace intrigue with a few moments of the top-notch action choreography we’ve come to expect from the director of wuxia fests such as Hero and House of Flying Daggers.
 But the real star of the show here is the strikingly gorgeous, often almost bi-chrome visual universe, inspired by the tai chi diagram — more commonly known in the West as yin-and-yang symbol — and traditional ink-brush painting, with its distinct combination of rich blacks and fluid shades of gray.

 Though perhaps a little too talky to become a monster hit, this unexpected combination of constantly wondrous production design and lethal Chinese umbrellas could click commercially in art houses with the right marketing.
 After its world premiere in Venice, it’ll have its North American bow in Toronto as a gala presentation.

-Politically, the Pei Kingdom finds itself in a very difficult position, as foreign forces have occupied the city of Jing and the frosty relations with General Yang (Hu Jun) and his son Ping (Leo Wu), who control the stronghold, could tip over into war.
+Politically, the Pei Kingdom finds itself in a very difficult position, as foreign forces have occupied the city of Jing and the kingdom's frosty relations with General Yang (Hu Jun) and his son Ping (Leo Wu), who control the stronghold, could tip over into war.
 Hoping to establish a truce and regain some influence, the sovereign offers the hand of his beautiful sister (Guan Xiaotong) to Ping, though this is against her will.
 Like the fate of Yu’s wife, the tragedy of the princess is one that is expressed mostly in looks and gestures.
 Unlike in a lot of the films of Zhang, who has discovered actresses such as Gong Li and Zhang Ziyi, the women here are not the leads and do not seem to control their own destiny.
 That said, their wishes and desires, such as the fact Madam seems more enamored of Jing — a passionate kiss is as elaborately choreographed as any fight scene — than her real husband, do add texture and narrative tension.

 Zhang takes his time to sketch the background and political context and to introduce the characters, which makes the early going a surprisingly talky affair.
-It takes over a half-hour before we get a brief first fight in the commander’s hiding place, only reachable through a secret passageway from the palace.
+It takes over 30 minutes before we get a brief first fight in the commander’s hiding place, only reachable through a secret passageway from the palace.
 With formidable black rock formations and with the tai chi diagram on the floor in black and white stones as a backdrop, the clash unfolds with the agility and grace familiar from Zhang’s wuxia films.

 Adding another element, literally, is the fact that it never seems to stop raining.
 This makes the dancelike choreography — courtesy of action director Dee Dee (Tarantino’s Kill Bill) — look more spectacular as hair and flowing garments are weighed down and drops of water bounce off people and their armaments.
 But it is also significant in other ways.
 Chiefly, the weapon of choice is a variation on a traditional oil-paper umbrella, which can protect from the rain but is more often associated with women and with being decorative than with weapons or with men.
 Water as an element is identified with femininity as well and is represented in the yin-and-yang symbol by the part that is as black as the rocks against which this first fight unfolds.
 Not coincidentally, then, it becomes a mantra for the men to fight “with a feminine touch,” representing the drop of (female) black in the (male) white part of the yin and yang symbol.